-

 Perioperative Care -

-9:45AM - 11:30AM PDT
+9:45AM - 11:30AM PDT Los Angeles Convention Center, 408A

 What's New in Thoracic Transplant?

-Konrad Hoetzenecker, General Hospital Vienna
+Konrad Hoetzenecker, Medical University of Vienna

 Konrad Hoetzenecker, MD PhD is a member of the surgical faculty of the Department of Thoracic Surgery, Medical University of Vienna, and the Director of the Vienna Lung Transplant Program.
 Besides lung transplantation he is specialized in airway surgery and extended thoracic procedures.
 Dr Hoetzenecker has authored numerous peer-reviewed articles and is an editorial board member of the Journal of Thoracic and Cardiovascular Surgery and the Journal of Heart and Lung Transplantation.
 Dr Hoetzenecker has been awarded several prizes and grants including the Graham Memorial Traveling Fellowship from the American Association of Thoracic Surgery.